chinapedia/wikipedia.abstract.en/Page/Regular_icosahedron.md

 If the original icosahedron has edge length 1, its dual dodecahedron has edge length = = _ϕ_ − 1.

-Icosahedron_model.JPG The 12 edges of a regular octahedron can be subdivided in the golden ratio so that the resulting vertices define a regular icosahedron.
+The 12 edges of a regular octahedron can be subdivided in the golden ratio so that the resulting vertices define a regular icosahedron.
 This is done by first placing vectors along the octahedron's edges such that each face is bounded by a cycle, then similarly subdividing each edge into the golden mean along the direction of its vector.
 The five octahedra defining any given icosahedron form a regular polyhedral compound, while the two icosahedra that can be defined in this way from any given octahedron form a uniform polyhedron compound.

-Вписанный_правильный_икосаэдр_и_четыре_плоскости.gif.
+.
 Vertices of the regular icosahedron lie in four parallel planes, forming in them four equilateral triangles; this was proved by Pappus of Alexandria]]

 Spherical coordinates